abinit/abinit/doc/tutorial/eph_intro.md

 %It should be stressed, however, that this Fourier-based method can have problems in the presence of band crossings that may cause unphysical oscillations between the {\it ab initio} points.
 -->
-Without entering into details (that will be discussed in the other specialized lessons) one can use the SKW algorithm to find the relevant $\kk$-points, perform an *ab-initio* NSC run for these wavevectors only to produce a WFK file that can be used by the EPH code.
+Without entering into details (that will be discussed in the other specialized lessons) one can use the SKW algorithm to find the relevant $\kk$-points, perform an *ab-initio* NSCF run for these wavevectors only in order to produce a WFK file that can be used by the EPH code.

 The entire procedure is performed in an automatic way inside ABINIT but before running big EPH calculations, we strongly recommend to check whether the SKW interpolation gives reasonable results.